Skip to content

 You will probably need to grant more permissions to the user in PostgreSQL 15.
 An error message will appear in the pmm-agent log if more permissions are required.
 This behavior is pertaining to PostgreSQL and not PMM.

-You can use this query: CREATE USER pmm WITH SUPERUSER ENCRYPTED PASSWORD ‘USERNAME’; where USERNAME should be replaced by your user.
+CREATE USER pmm WITH SUPERUSER ENCRYPTED PASSWORD 'USERNAME';

 Query Analytics for MongoDB